striver-24/vero-banking/README.md

-#VeroBanking
+# VeroBanking
-##A Modern Financial SaaS Platform
+## A Modern Financial SaaS Platform

--VeroBanking is a fully functional online banking platform built with Next.js.
+- **VeroBanking** is a fully functional online banking platform built with Next.js.
 It's designed to provide users with a secure, real-time, and comprehensive solution for managing their finances.
 By connecting to multiple bank accounts, it offers a single-dashboard view of all financial activities, making money management effortless and insightful.
 -This project is built as a complete, self-contained application, demonstrating best practices in full-stack development, including secure authentication, robust data management, and a highly responsive user interface.

 ## 🚀 Features